love-adela/daumdict/README.md

 # daumdict
-daumdict is a Python library for translating Japanese and English into Korean using [Daum dictionary](https://dic.daum.net/).
+daumdict is a Python library for translating English into Korean using [Daum dictionary](https://dic.daum.net/).

 ## Installation